zqwei/Ca-Imaging-Deconv-List/README.md

 We made significant improvements and changes to some of the codes.

 # Datasets
-Please download data file from https://ndownloader.figshare.com/files/24189497
+The simultaneous ephys-imaging data were recorded by Bei-Jung Lin (TG mice) and Tsai-Wen Chen (AAV) and a precompiled version can be downloaded data file from https://ndownloader.figshare.com/files/24189497 , which can be used directly in the codes.

 It contains 90 precompiled recording sessions with field names, which can be directly used in the codes:
 * cellName: id of the cells.